chethanmandya/Android-Interview-Questions/README.md

         { // non static block
         }

-5.
-  Static method
+5. Static method
   Non static method
-  Every element are allowed declare inside abstraction

-Interface :  Non constructor, public methods allowed , nothing else
+  Every element are allowed declare inside abstraction Interface :  Non constructor, public methods allowed , nothing else

-6.
-No object creation is possible for both of them.
+6. No object creation is possible for both of them.

-Strict rules : you can’t make final OR static to abstract method .why ? reasons any specification , nothing but declaration has to implement in child class.
-It violate override definition
+Strict rules : you can’t make final OR static to abstract method .why ? reasons any specification, nothing but declaration has to implement in child class.
+It violate override definition.

 Why can’t we make static abstract, why it is illegal ?? definition of the static is, one thing in common , Something which is not common then it should not be defined as static .

 Why can’t we make class as private and protect ?